isyq/logger/README.md

    - LOGGER_LEVEL_ERROR
    - LOGGER_LEVEL_TRACE
    - LOGGER_LEVEL_DEBUG
+   - LOGGER_LEVEL_ALL

    LOGGER_LEVEL_DISABLE will disable all message display, and even don't start SCB component, which is useful in the final firmware of those power sensitive systems.

    LOGGER_LEVEL_TRACE will enable TRACE, ERROR and FATAL messages.

-   LOGGER_LEVEL_DEBUG will enable all levels of messages.
+   LOGGER_LEVEL_ALL will enable all levels of messages.

    Of course, you can add more levels as per your requirement.